trevor-the-developer/TheMarketplace.Frontend/README.md

 - Node.js 16+
 - npm or yarn
-- The Marketplace API running (on default port: 7220)
+- The Marketplace API running on port 5212 (see backend dependency above)

 ### Installation